LaunchCodeEducation/data-analysis/src/assignments/hello-world.rst

 .. admonition:: Tip

-   Before starting on any assignment, make sure you are signed into both your Github and Repl.it accounts!
+   Before starting on any assignment, make sure you are signed into your Github account!

 In your Canvas classroom, click on the Assignment 0 link to accept your invitation to start coding your assignment solution.

 Once you open the assignment invitation, if you are already logged in to your GitHub account, you will see a screen like this:

-..
-TODO: Replace screenshot

 .. figure:: figures/gh-classroom-accept-assignment.png
    :alt: A GitHub Classroom assignment acceptance page.